 In June 2018, the FASB issued ASU No. 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting, which is intended to simplify the accounting for share-based payments to nonemployees by aligning it with the accounting for share-based payments to employees, with certain exceptions.
 The new guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-Early adoption is permitted.
-The Company has evaluated the accounting, transition and disclosure requirements of this standard and does not expect it to have a material impact on the Company's consolidated financial statements.
+The Company adopted this standard effective January 1, 2019, which had no impact on the Company's consolidated financial statements.

 In July 2017, the FASB issued ASU No. 2017-11, Earnings Per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), and Derivatives and Hedging (Topic 815) ("ASU 2017-11"), which changes the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
 The amendments require entities that present earnings per share ("EPS") in accordance with Topic 260 to recognize the effect of the down round feature when triggered with the effect treated as a dividend and as a reduction of income available to common shareholders in basic EPS.
 The new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-The Company is evaluating the accounting, transition, and disclosure requirements of this standard and believes that it will have a material impact on the Company's consolidated financial statements.
-The Company believes that the new standard will change the accounting treatment of the 2017 Warrants from liability to equity classification and that the effect of the adjustment to the exercise price as a result of the "down round" 2019 public offering will be to record a dividend and reduction of income available to common shareholders in basic EPS.
+The Company adopted this standard effective January 1, 2019 and concluded that the 2017 Warrants qualified for equity classification.
+The Company applied the guidance retrospectively to the 2017 Warrants by means of a cumulative-effect adjustment to its statement of financial position as of the beginning of the interim and annual period beginning January 1, 2019.
+The Company performed a final remeasurement of the warrant liability as of January 1, 2019 and reclassified \$3,448 to stockholders' equity.